PhilippPeron/raw-retriever/README.md

 My personal photography workflow consists of downloading the JPGs and sorting them.
 Afterwards I get the RAW images for my best images from the camera.
 That way I don't have to copy all the RAWs from the beginning.
-This is better for my SSD and also faster when sorting images.\
+This is faster for me when sorting images.\
 The application helps me in copying the RAW images to the JPG directory.

 ## Usage: